o3de/o3de.org/content/docs/user-guide/features/editor/entity-outliner.md

 ---
-description: ' Manage your entities with the Entity Outliner in Amazon Lumberyard. '
+description: ' Manage your entities with the Entity Outliner in Open 3D Engine. '
 title: 'Entity Outliner'
 ---
 # Entity Outliner {#component-entity-outliner}